jooray/funding-rate-tools/README.md

 - Stores data in a local SQLite database to avoid redundant fetches.
 - Calculates p.a. funding rates from a short position perspective.
 - Command-line interface (CLI) for:
-    - Refreshing funding rate data.
+    - Refreshing funding rate data with smart refresh (only when new data might be available).
     - Calculating p.a. rates for various periods (last day, week, month, or since a specific date).
     - Handling multiple trading pairs.
 - Generates an interactive HTML dashboard: